wrender/image-builders/Ubuntu-20.04/README.md

 # Option 1 - Create the ISO
+### Requirements
+- An Ubuntu 20.04 Desktop or Server to run the script on
+### Steps
+- Download the scripts ubuntu-create-iso.sh and ubuntu-chroot.sh to your Ubuntu desktop or server
 - Edit settings in ubuntu-chroot.sh as needed. (password, salt etc..)
 - Run the script ubuntu-create-iso.sh